Ninoh-FOX/PIXEL2-ROGUE-OS/README.md

 - Added Drastic mod version by Steward Fu.
 - Added mouse virtual emulator.
 - Added Portmaster for Pixel 2.
+- Set toot "Charging screen off", this put the console in powersave and screen off in charging mode, not is A SLEEP MODE, is similar
 - Clock set app for ES.

 ### Installation: